Location: 4490 Septemvri, Bulgaria

 Minimum Age: 18

 Experience Required: No experience is required.
 The participants should have medical insurance.
 The participants should inform the project staff about any health issues, allergies, and food preferences.

 Room and Board Arrangements:

-Villa Terres Hotel, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with a/c and TV in a local newly built hotel.
+Accommodation*: Villa Terres, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with a/c and TV in a local newly built hotel.
 The hotel has a small swimming pool and SPA, free of charge for the participants in the field school.
 There are cheap laundry services and free Wi-Fi is provided.
-Extra night - 30 EUR (per night per person), Single room - 200 EUR (for two-week period).
-Meals: Three meals (fresh, organic Bulgarian homemade food) per day are covered by the admission fee.
-They usually take place (except the lunch packages during the excursions) in the hotel’s restaurant.
+Extra night - 45 EUR (per night per person), Single room - 750 EUR (for four-week period). *Subject to change.
+May be substituted with similar level accommodation.
+Meals: Three meals (fresh, organic Bulgarian homemade food) per day are covered by the reimbursement payment and usually take place in the hotel’s restaurant.
 Requests for vegetarian food are accepted.
 Brown-bag lunches during the excursions and days off.
 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!
-Cost: 1) For students at universities/colleges outside Europe seeking for 12 quarter credit units through Connecticut College, USA the admission + tuition fee (for the four-week session only) = 4670 USD; 2) For students at European universities/ colleges and 3) Participants who do not seek for credit units the admission fees for two/ four-week sessions start from 1199/2299 EUR.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.